SMARTPHONES:

 The display itself will also see quite a few differences.
 It looks like the liquid crystal display (LCD) will leave entirely and organic light-emitting diode (OLED) displays will take over across all models.
 Currently, the 11 has an LCD screen, and the higher-tier models have OLED.

-One source says that the iPhone 12 Pro and Pro Max will use Y-OCTA technology, which allows the screen to be thinner and cheaper to make.
+One source says that the iPhone 12 Pro and iPhone 12 Pro Max will use Y-OCTA technology, which allows the screen to be thinner and cheaper to make.
 Of course, that's not a promise that it would bring down the cost of the phone at all, but it can still thin things out.
 It could also enable in-display fingerprint scanning, which we'll talk more about later.

 Estimates for screen resolution are as follows: